 When I was a student at the dramaschool of Amsterdam, a classmate told me about his dengue fever.
 He got sick in Mexico.
 After this story I never heard about dengue again.
-Untill I got infected with the virus myself in Thailand in March this year.
-Because I travel all over the world, I know about the dangers of this virus and I recognized the symptons in time.
+Untill I got infected with the virus myself in Thailand in March last year.
+Because I travel all over the world, I know about the dangers of this virus and I recognized the symptons of dengue fever in time.
 I think it is very important to be aware of the dangers of this, non infectious, virus.
 I want to share my story, so you will recognize it in time too.
 Dengue fever is common in almost every tropical climate and yearly 20 to 40 thousand people die from it.
+Up to this day there is no vaccin for dengue.

 Khao Sok NP Thailand / Dengue